A monoidal Grothendieck construction for $\infty$-categories

 is $ev_1$-coCartesian if and only if the top arrow preserves initial objects, i.e. if the canonical map $y\to f(x)$ induced by this square is an equivalence.

 Furthermore, the functor $\Cat\to \Cat$ classified by $ev_1: \LFib^{rep}\to \Cat$ is exactly $\C\mapsto \C\op$. \end{prop} \begin{rmk} The proof in \cite{haugchu} relies on ``the naturality of the Yoneda embedding''.
-The fact that the Yoneda embedding is natural for the appropriate functoriality was proved in \cite[Theorem 8.1]{HHLN} - see also \cite{yoneda} for a more elementary proof and a discussion of the subtlety behind this statement. \end{rmk} \begin{obs} $\LFib^{rep}\subset \Fun(\Delta^1,\Cat)$ is closed under (cartesian) products, and the functor $ev_1$ preserves those.
+The fact that the Yoneda embedding is natural for the appropriate functoriality was proved in \cite[Theorem 8.1]{HHLN2} - see also \cite{yoneda} for a more elementary proof and a discussion of the subtlety behind this statement. \pend\end{rmk} \begin{obs} $\LFib^{rep}\subset \Fun(\Delta^1,\Cat)$ is closed under (cartesian) products, and the functor $ev_1$ preserves those.
 It is therefore canonically symmetric monoidal for the cartesian symmetric monoidal structure.

-Furthermore, $ev_1$-coCartesian edges are preserved under cartesian products, as is easily seen from their description above. \end{obs} We want to provide a similar analysis for $\coCart\subset \Fun(\Delta^1,\Cat)$, the subcategory spanned by coCartesian fibrations and functors that send coCartesian edges to coCartesian edges.
+Furthermore, $ev_1$-coCartesian edges are preserved under cartesian products, as is easily seen from their description above. \pend\end{obs} We note that the ofllowing holds for general reasons: \begin{lm} The symmetric monoidal structure on the functor $\Cat\to\Cat, \C\mapsto \C\op$ classified by the symmetric monoidally coCartesian fibration $ev_1: \LFib^{rep}\to\Cat$ is strict monoidal, and is therefore given by the canonical enhancement of product-preserving functors to symmetric monoidal functors. \end{lm} \begin{proof} See the discussion in \cite[Corollaries 2.4.1.8 and 2.4.1.9]{HA}. \end{proof} We want to provide a similar analysis for $\coCart\subset \Fun(\Delta^1,\Cat)$, the subcategory spanned by coCartesian fibrations and functors that send coCartesian edges to coCartesian edges.
 We begin with a proposition which is analogous to \cite[Proposition 6.2]{haugchu}: \begin{prop} The functor $ev_1: \coCart\to \Cat$ is a coCartesian fibration. \end{prop} \begin{proof} As pullbacks of coCartesian fibrations are coCartesian fibrations, it is clear that $\coCart\subset \Fun(\Delta^1,\Cat)$ is a sub-\emph{cartesian} fibration.

 In particular, it is a cartesian fibration.
-To prove that it is also coCartesian, it therefore suffices to prove that the pullback functors have left adjoints (\cite[Corollary 5.2.2.5.]{HTT}).
+To prove that it is also coCartesian, it therefore suffices to prove that the pullback functors have left adjoints (\cite[Corollary 5.2.2.5]{HTT}).